Microlocal Analysis of Quantum Fields on Curved Spacetimes: Klein-Gordon operators on asymptotically static spacetimes

-The above conditions are standard scattering type conditions, with $\mu, \mu'$ measuring the convergence rate of $h, b$ etc to their limits at $t= \pm \infty$.
+The above conditions are standard scattering type conditions, with $\mu, \mu'$ measuring the rate of convergence of $h, b$, etc. to their limits at $t= \pm \infty$.
 The condition $\mu'>1$ is traditionally called a {\em short-range} condition in the scattering theory for Schr\"{o}dinger equations, while $\mu>0$ corresponds to the weaker {\em long-range} condition.

-\subsection{The {\em in} and {\em out} vacuum states}
+\section{The {\em in} and {\em out} vacuum states}

-\subsubsection{The asymptotic Klein-Gordon operators}
+\subsection{The asymptotic Klein-Gordon operators}

 It follows from condition (as) that when $t\to \pm \infty$, $P$ is asymptotic to the Klein-Gordon operator